 - Name what to test (specific user flows or features)

-- Name known issues we already know about (so users don't report them again)
+- Name known issues you already know about (so users don't report them again)

-- Give 1 concrete way to send feedback (link to issue tracker / form / Discord)
+- Give one concrete way to send feedback (link to issue tracker / form / Discord)

-- Set expectation: when does this leave beta, what's the next milestone
+- Set expectations: when this leaves beta, what the next milestone is

 7. Tagged release notes for different audiences